 Jim Lamm also works with families, family offices, and other professionals to help them through the probate and estate settlement process, to administer trusts, prepare tax returns, and resolve trust, estate, and tax disputes.

 Jim Lamm blends a strong background in math, technology, and computers with his estate planning practice.
 Jim Lamm is a national thought leader in the area of estate planning for passwords and digital property, including electronic data, online accounts, intellectual property rights, and Internet domain names.
-Jim Lamm authors the Digital Passing blog, and he is the Chair of ACTEC’s Digital Property Task Force.
+Jim Lamm authors the Digital Passing blog, and he was the founding Chair of ACTEC’s Digital Property Task Force.
 Jim Lamm also coauthored the proposal for and actively participated in the drafting of the Uniform Fiduciary Access to Digital Assets Act.

 Prior to joining the Trust, Estate & Charitable Planning practice group of Gray Plant Mooty, Jim Lamm was an attorney in the Trusts & Estates Department of Rider, Bennett, Egan & Arundel, LLP, for ten years.